Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

 Similar to the JC model, the applicability of common optimization algorithms for solving Eq.~\ref{eq:deterministic} for the case of Anand model is again limited by the highly non-convex nature of the underlying objective function.
-While grid-based optimization scheme was shown to be an effective method for solving the problem to global optimality (within resolution limits set by parameterization) for the case of JC law, a similar implementation for Anand model is not practical (time-wise) because of the large number of parameters (7 for Anand vs. 4 for JC).
+While grid-based optimization scheme was shown to be an effective method for solving the problem to global optimality (within resolution limits set by parameterization) for the case of JC law, a similar implementation for Anand model is not practical because of the large number of parameters (7 for Anand vs. 4 for JC).
 This issue was addressed using a two-step approach.
-First, sample space of the parameter set was explored in order to identify the approximate location of the global minimum by taking hundred random initial guesses for the parameters.
-Parameter bounds for the initial guesses (see Table~\ref{tab:Anand_bounds}) were chosen based on values typically reported in the literature for low melting-point solder alloys \cite{andrade2007determination}; parameter $n$ on the other hand was constrained between 0 and $-1$, given the strain-softening behavior of the alloy.